Tri-County Board of Recovery and Mental Health Services

 The Tri-County Board will invest in research, technology, and other resources to improve access to mental health and addiction services through:

-• Increasing the number of Intensive Community Teams for mental health and substance use treatment
+• Increasing the number of Intensive Community Teams for behavioral health treatment.

-• Assisting providers with workforce development, recruitment and retention efforts to ensure appropriate staffing levels, increase the number of Certified Peer Supporters, extend hours and mobilize services
+• Assisting providers with workforce development, recruitment and retention efforts to ensure appropriate staffing levels.

 3. Reduce the Impact of Suicide